 Working with local authorities

 Members of the group initially came together as a result of a government study on aging in coastal communities.
 They found that they shared common interests in wanting their communities to become more liveable and walkable.
-Soon afterwards, they decided to form Locomote to continue pursuing their interests.
+Soon afterwards, they decided to form Locomote to continue pursuing their interests and remain active in 2019.

 Locomote meet monthly to discuss and highlight concerns in their area.
 These include lobbying council and local authorities on issues related to open spaces, encouraging developments to be more pedestrian friendly, improving facilities and amenities as well as safety and local infrastructure for their respective towns.